ZhengPeiRu21/mod-individual-progression/README.md

 ## Some Included Features
 * NPCs and Game Objects are aware of individual player progress, visible depending on player progression
-* Restoration of content that was removed, nerfed or released in a later patch.
-Such as the original Naxxramas, Onyxia and TBC Attunement quests, elite creatures in outdoor areas and riding skills.
+* Restoration of content that was removed, nerfed or released in a later patch. (examples: original Naxxramas, Onyxia, TBC Attunement quests and open world elites)
 * Overhaul of vanilla creatures and quests.
 (Smart AI, quest drop chances, creature respawn times, patrols and spawn locations have all been restored.)
 * Optional power and healing adjustment for Vanilla and TBC content to simulate the original world difficulty.
-* WotLK emblems drop based on your progression.
+* WotLK emblems progression.
 * Original vanilla AV
 * Isle of Quel'Danas Progression
 * Playerbots support